-The syndicate's common account proportional reinsurance programme is placed predomina ntly with traditional reinsurance carriers with a credit rating of A or above.
+The syndicate's common account reinsurance programme is placed predominantly with non-traditional reinsurance carriers and these exposures are fully collateralised with trust funds containing US treasuries or investments with credit institutions.
+The balance of the reinsurance placing is with reinsurers with a credit rating of A or above.